 Faced with the long ride south before an even longer run to Morocco, it’s good to have clothing like my prized retro Rukka waterproof (left) in which I can confidently face two days of 60mph autumnal showers.
 It waterproof alright, but it’s only PVC cloth so not especially good against the wind chill.

 With my snug Gul fleece onesie (left), I expect this set up to get me nominated for the Bake Off TV show.
-It may not get you invited to the best parties (unless you’re the celebrated sartorial unitarian, Austinimo, right), but it eliminates a two-piece’s heat sapping overlap and associated cold spot around the kidneys while stopping you feeling like a turkey trussed up for Christmas.
-That creates a feeling of comfort which induces relaxation and so defers fatigue.
+It may not get you invited to the best parties (unless you’re the celebrated sartorial unitarian, Austinimo, right), but it eliminates a two-piece’s heat sapping overlap and associated cold spot around the critical kidneys, while stopping you packing on so many layers you feel like a turkey trussed up for Christmas.
+That creates a feeling of comfort which induces relaxation and so defers fatigue and rhythm-ruining pee stops.
 (I think I’ve just hypnotised myself).

-Now with my double onesie combo and the Aerostich e-vest I can turn on, plug in but not chill out on winter’s long road.
+With my double onesie combo and heated jacket I can turn on, plug in but not chill out on winter’s long road.